Forecasting alone vs forecasting + the workflow that uses it.

 When to choose LineNow

-You're an SMB ($500K–$5M revenue) running on Shopify, Square, Toast, or Faire.
-You want forecasting the closed-loop workflow that follows it — POs, supplier replies parsed by AI, team collaboration on supplier emails, bill push, accounting.
-You'd rather have $50/month and one tool than $300/month and a stack of three.
-You may have a restaurant, food manufacturer, or dropship operation that Inventory Planner doesn't cover.
+You're running on Shopify, Square, Toast, or Faire.
+You want forecasting and the closed-loop workflow that follows it — POs, supplier replies parsed by AI, team collaboration on supplier emails, receiving variance, bill push, and accounting context.
+You may have a restaurant, food manufacturer, or dropship operation that Inventory Planner does not cover.

 The math distinction

 Both products do real forecasting.
 Inventory Planner offers multiple methods (you choose); LineNow uses an opinionated SBC framework (smooth/intermittent/erratic/lumpy classification, with the Syntetos–Boylan Approximation for non-smooth) plus decay-aware PAR for perishables.
 For experienced inventory planners, choice is a feature.
-For an SMB owner-operator, opinions are a feature.
+For operators who need the system to recommend and execute the next buy, opinions are a feature.
 We're built for the second — and the rest of the system that surrounds the forecast is what Inventory Planner doesn't have.